Understanding Neurodiversity

 where unconditional love and belonging are experienced by all.

 Co-occurring Diagnoses.
-Another limitation of the DSM-V is the complexity of co-occurring symptoms and diagnoses.
+Another limitation of the DSM-V-TR is the complexity of co-occurring symptoms and diagnoses.
 This is where having a trained professional on your team can be invaluable.
-The following is a useful resource for helping clients recognize when they might meet the criteria for more than one diagnosis (e.g., ADHD and ASD). https://neurodivergentinsights.com/adhd-vs-autism/ At times, individuals may not meet diagnostic criteria but still have functional needs.
+The following is a useful visual resource for helping clients recognize when they might meet the criteria for more than one diagnosis (e.g., ADHD and ASD). https://neurodivergentinsights.com/adhd-vs-autism/.
+At times, individuals may not fully meet diagnostic criteria but still have functional needs.
 My desire is to lead clients to functional supports for optimal living, regardless of meeting the strict definitions for any diagnosis.
 I am here to help you and your family tease through the diagnostic puzzle together!

 Intellectual & Developmental Disability Resources